 • Socially Complex (Page 4 of report), defined by The Center of Excellence on Quality of Care Measures for Children with Complex Needs (COE4CCN) as: “a set of co-occurring individual, family or community characteristics that can have a direct or indirect impact on health outcomes by affecting a child’s access to care and/or a family’s ability to engage recommended medical and mental health treatments”.

-This population- and data-based approach to identify children with health complexity was developed by OPIP, in collaboration with OHA, and derived from research led by Dr. Rita Mangione-Smith.
-Medical complexity is calculated using the Pediatric Medical Complexity Algorithm, a form of data analysis based on claims data of service utilization and diagnoses.
-And the social complexity indicators were operationalized using existing system-level data sources and derived from a list of social factors found by The Center of Excellence on Quality of Care Measures for Children with Complex Needs (COE4CCN) to be predictive of high-cost health care events or poor health outcomes.
+This population and data-based approach to identify children with health complexity was developed by OPIP, in collaboration with OHA, and was derived from research led by Dr. Rita Mangione-Smith.
+Medical complexity was calculated using the Pediatric Medical Complexity Algorithm, a form of data analysis based on claims data of service utilization and diagnoses.
+Social complexity indicators were operationalized using existing system-level data sources and were derived from a list of social factors identified by The Center of Excellence on Quality of Care Measures for Children with Complex Needs (COE4CCN) to be predictive of high-cost health care events or poor health outcomes.
 For further exploration of Oregon’s approach, click here to watch the April 2019 Webinar: Maximizing System-Level Data to Address Health & Social Complexity in Children: Spotlight on Oregon.

-Oregon’s health complexity data is publicly available from 2018-2023 and have been updated annually in order to support the pursuit of best care for children and families across the state.
-Children’s health complexity reports that were released in 2023 have been posted to the OHA Transformation Center website, where you can access the following:
+Oregon’s health complexity data was made publicly available from 2018-2023 and was updated annually in order to support the pursuit of best care for children and families across the state.
+Children’s health complexity reports that were released in 2023 were posted to the OHA Transformation Center website, where you can access the following:

 - Statewide report released in 2023